maroaraujo/w9_backend-project-intercoders-/README.md

 4. SESSIONS ANNOUNCEMENTS.
 Once the volunteer submit, a card is going to appears on the announcement board

-5. ALL THE DATA WOULD.
+5. ALL THE DATA WOULD BE DELETED ON SATURDAY NIGHT.
 All data would be erased on saturday night, for the next week sessions and for new students list.

 ### Where and when will the meetings take place?